terop/env-logger/README.md

 is needed.
 Database definitions can be found in `db-def.sql` and a database with the required tables must exist before the application can be started.
-Users and Yubikeys must be added to the `users` and `yubikeys` tables respectively manually before running the application.
-The user password can be hashed with the `(hashers/derive "<password>")` command in a Clojure REPL where the `buddy-hashers` library is installed and imported as `hashers`.
+Users and Yubikeys must be added to the `users` and `yubikeys` tables respectively before running the application.
+This can be done with the `add_user.py` script.
+Dependencies needed by the script can be installed with the `pip install -r requirements.txt` command.
+A user's password can be hashed with the `(hashers/derive "<password>")` command in a Clojure REPL where the `buddy-hashers` library is installed and imported as `hashers`.

 [leiningen]: https://github.com/technomancy/leiningen